|Homepage:||Click to visit|

 All students must be in good academic and disciplinary standing, with a minimum GPA of 2.7.
 MSU students must also enroll in at least 12 credits while in Norway.

-All study programs and courses taught in English at Hogskolan Telemark are available on their website.
+♦All programs and courses are taught in English at Hogskolan Telemark.
+List of course are available on their website:

 MSU exchange students are required to take a language/culture course, but no previous foreign language experience in Norwegian is required.
 Elementary Norwegian and Intermediate Norwegian are offered at MSU periodically.